 Whilst the funding made available to the Police and Crime Commissioner increased during 2019/20 and 2020/21 there remains a high degree of uncertainty about future levels of funding for local government.
 This uncertainty has increased due to the global Covid-19 pandemic.

-The coronavirus outbreak was declared a global pandemic by the World Health Organisation on 11th March 2020 however, the full impact on the UK and world economy was not felt until after 31st March 2020.
-All organisations have had to adapt how they work to maintain essential services and safeguard their employees wherever possible.
+Many organisations have had to adapt how they work to maintain essential services and safeguard their employees wherever possible.
 The OPCC/Group has adapted along with its partners to continue to keep communities safe in these challenging times.
+The additional costs incurred due to Covid-19 are being monitored.
+The Home Office and Treasury are currently reviewing the options around reimbursement of forces of Covid-19 costs however, these have not yet been finalised.